-You can never, ever, ever learn everything.
-There are always layers, symbolic references, correlations, and metaphors and on and on.
-If you do understand all of that and you're hungry for more, then have no fear: The entire Book of Revelation awaits you.
+You can never, ever, ever learn everything there is to know.
+There are always layers and symbolic references and correlations and metaphors and on and on.
+If you understand all of that and you're hungry for more, then have no fear: the entire Book of Revelation awaits you.

 As you may have gathered, we're going to meet Jesus this week.
-Before we get started, I ask you to take a few minutes and think through what you understand about Mary's pregnancy and Jesus' birth-if this doesn't make for TV ratings I don't know what does.
+Before we get started, I'm going to ask you to take a few minutes and think through what you understand about Mary's pregnancy and Jesus' birth-if this doesn't make for TV ratings, I don't know what does.

 Hey, Joseph.
 How was work?
-Did you talk to your boss about taking next Tuesday off so we can go donkey-shopping?
-Also I found out I'm going to deliver the Son of God.
+Did you like the lunch I packed?
+Did you talk to your boss about taking next Tuesday off so we can go donkey shopping?
+Also, I found out I'm going to deliver the Son of God.